Camera Protocol

 MAV_CMD_VIDEO_STOP_STREAMINGSend command to stop video streaming for the given Stream ID (stream_id.)
 This is mostly for streaming protocols that push a stream.
 If your camera uses a connection based streaming configuration (RTSP, TCP, etc.), you may ignore it if you don't need it but note that you still must ACK the command, like all MAV_CMD_XXX commands.
 When using a connection based streaming configuration, the GCS will disconnect the stream from its side.
 When a camera offers more than one stream and the user switches from one stream to another, the GCS will send a MAV_CMD_VIDEO_STOP_STREAMING command targeting the current Stream ID followed by a MAV_CMD_VIDEO_START_STREAMING targeting the newly selected Stream ID.

-MAV_CMD_REQUEST_CAMERA_SETTINGSSend command to request CAMERA_SETTINGS.deprecated
+MAV_CMD_REQUEST_CAMERA_SETTINGSSend command to request CAMERA_SETTINGS.

-MAV_CMD_REQUEST_CAMERA_INFORMATIONSend command to request CAMERA_INFORMATION.deprecated
+MAV_CMD_REQUEST_CAMERA_INFORMATIONSend command to request CAMERA_INFORMATION.

-MAV_CMD_REQUEST_STORAGE_INFORMATIONSend command to request STORAGE_INFORMATION.deprecated
+MAV_CMD_REQUEST_STORAGE_INFORMATIONSend command to request STORAGE_INFORMATION.

-MAV_CMD_REQUEST_CAMERA_CAPTURE_STATUSSend command to request CAMERA_CAPTURE_STATUS.deprecated
+MAV_CMD_REQUEST_CAMERA_CAPTURE_STATUSSend command to request CAMERA_CAPTURE_STATUS.

 EnumDescription